rishighan/threetwo-docker-compose/README.md

 ## Building the stack

 1. Clone this repo
+2. Create a network using `docker network create proxy`
-2. Edit the `docker-compose.env` file
+3. Edit the `docker-compose.env` file
    1. Find the hostname of your machine and set the `UNDERLYING_HOSTNAME` to that.
 For e.g. `UNDERLYING_HOSTNAME=foo`
    2. Set the `COMICS_DIRECTORY` and `USERDATA_DIRECTORY` to the correct _absolute_ paths
    3. Set the `COMICVINE_API` to your ComicVine API key
-3. Save the file
+4. Save the file
-4. Run the stack using: `env $(cat docker-compose.env | xargs) docker-compose up`
+5. Run the stack using: `env $(cat docker-compose.env | xargs) docker-compose up`

 ## Troubleshooting